Sarah Selwyn: Public response to the Waitara purchase

 Bishop Selwyn had long advocated for Māori rights, and Sarah supported him in this as well as in the defence of the Treaty of Waitangi which had since 1840 recognised Māori communal ownership of their lands and other possessions.
-In 1859 groups of Māori led by Wiremu Kīngi opposed the colonial government's attempts to purchase land near the Waitara River in north Taranaki.
+In 1859 groups of Māori led by Wiremu Kīngi Te Rangitāke opposed the colonial government's attempts to purchase land near the Waitara River in north Taranaki.
 This led to the military invasion by Governor Thomas Gore Browne and the Taranaki Wars.
 Several prominent citizens and missionaries published formal public statements in newspapers and pamphlets protesting against those politicians and settlers pushing for a military solution and uncontested access to the rich farming land held by collective groups of Māori.

 Five of Sarah Selwyn's letters (dated May, August and October 1860), two by Caroline Abraham (dated October and April 1860), as well as four letters by Mary Ann Martin (dated May, August and October 1860) were included in a 106-page pamphlet, "Extracts of Letters from New Zealand."
 While their husbands used newspapers, public speeches and books for their writings about the events at Taranaki, the women expressed their views in personal letters to frame the issue on moral grounds.
 This allowed them to participate in political discourse beyond their domestic circle in New Zealand and in England.
 In defending her husband's objection to the Governor's actions, Sarah's private letter to her cousin Mary Anne Palmer, a sister of Caroline Abraham, (dated 30 August 1860) started with "I must write a pamphlet, or I shall burst."
 She argued that the colonial government, the governor, the military leaders and white settlers, all had: